dragonflyoss/client/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: Custom issue template for dfdaemon
+about: Custom issue template for client
 ---